The equine eye is very sensitive, and even the slightest injury can result in blindness.

 The sclera is connected to the cornea and constitutes the major portion of the outer layer of the eyeball.

 Anterior chamber--The anterior chamber (AC) is the large aqueous humor-filled chamber located between the cornea and iris.
-Aqueous humor is a clear fluid derived from blood that aids corneal health.
+It is observed as a thick grey band on the nasal and temporal regions of the limbus.
+Aqueous humor is a clear fluid derived from blood that aids corneal and lens health.

 Iridocorneal angle--The drainage of aqueous humor from the eye to the blood occurs at the junction or angle formed by the cornea, iris, and ciliary body.